gardener/etcd-druid/docs/development/testing.md

 setup-envtest --os $(go env GOOS) --arch $(go env GOARCH) use $ENVTEST_K8S_VERSION -p path
 ```

+!!! tip
-> NOTE: All integration tests usually have a timeout.
+    All integration tests usually have a timeout.
 If you wish to debug a failing integration-test then increase the timeouts.

 #### Use standalone envtest

 We also provide a capability to setup a stand-alone `envtest` and leverage the cluster to run individual integration-test.
 This allows you more control over when this k8s control plane is destroyed and allows you to inspect the resources at the end of the integration-test run using `kubectl`.

-> **NOTE:** While you can use an existing cluster (e.g., `kind`), some test suites expect that no controllers and no nodes are running in the test environment (as it is the case in `envtest` test environments).
+> While you can use an existing cluster (e.g., `kind`), some test suites expect that no controllers and no nodes are running in the test environment (as it is the case in `envtest` test environments).
 Hence, using a full-blown cluster with controllers and nodes might sometimes be impractical, as you would need to stop cluster components for the tests to work.

 To setup a standalone `envtest` and run an integration test against it, do the following: